 If you want to combine these books with some fun under the sea crafts & activities then you'll love THESE toddler activities.

 This book is another beautifully illustrated story, focusing on a different animal for each letter of the alphabet.
-This books is great for toddlers because of the letter focus and beautiful illustrations, but it also adds extra information about each animal which would be suited to an older audience.
-I encourage you to share some of this information with your toddler, as you’ll be amazed at what they will find interesting, and hopefully it will encourage them to ask lots of questions.
-This book was written and illustrated by a very talented 16 year old.
+This book is great for toddlers because of the letter focus and beautiful illustrations, but it also adds extra information about each animal which would be suited to an older audience.
+I encourage you to share some of this information with your toddler, as you'll be amazed at what they will find interesting, and hopefully, it will encourage them to ask lots of questions.
+This book was written and illustrated by a very talented 16-year-old.

 I can't believe that I've only just discovered the National Geographic Little Kids First Big Books.
 They are such a great resource for young children, providing factual information in a fun and appealing way.
 You can see all the other topics in this range here.